jlchen6/ResponsivePortfolio/README.md

 # ResponsivePortfolio
-Create a responsive portfolio site using Bootstrap tools
+Created a responsive portfolio site using Bootstrap tools

+## Index
+Main landing page.
+Contains an about section with a profile image

+## Contact

+## Portfolio